Emicida

 The rapper is known for his impromptu rhymes, that made him one of the most respected MCs in Brazil.
 Regarded as one of the biggest revelations of underground hip hop in his country, Emicida accumulates thousands of hits on every battle in his YouTube page and about 900 thousand views on his MySpace page.

 Personal life

 Leandro was born into a poor family.
 He composed rhymes and passed them to his friend to record and sell.
 His father died when Leandro was still a child, as told in the song "Ooorra ..."
 He is married to the presenter and podcaster of Um Milkshake Chamado Wanda - Marina Santa Helena.

+His younger brother, Evandro Roque de Oliveira is a well-known rapper, music producer, songwriter, artistic director, businessman and speaker under the stage name Evandro Fióti.
+He and Emicida co-founded the music label Laboratório Fantasma in 2009 (at the time it was still known as Na Humilde Crew) and Fioti is currently the CEO of the label (which in addition to the two, has other well-known artists as part of the label, such as Rael da Rima, Drik Barbosa and Kamau).

 Name

 The name Emicida is a portmanteau of the words Emcee and homicide.
 Because of his frequent victories in the battles of improvisation, his friends began to say that Leandro was a "killer", who kills his opponents through rhymes.
 Later, the rapper turned it into an acronym for "Enquanto Minha Imaginação Compuser Insanidades, Domino a Arte" (rough translation, As long as my imagination composes insanities, I dominate the art).